technomancy/nrepl-discover/README.md

 * A set of clients (currently only one) implementing a compiler of operation metadata -> editor commands.
-* A predetermined vocabulary (see `Proposal.md`) for acceptable argument types and return values that nREPL operations may use and clients should support.
+* A predetermined vocabulary (see `Proposal.md`) for acceptable argument declarations and content-types for responses that nREPL operations may use and clients should support.

-As a proof-of-concept it includes a reference implementation of a `toggle-trace` operation using [tools.trace](https://github.com/clojure/tools.trace) as well as a couple operations for running `clojure.test` tests.

 ## Usage